(for veterinary information only)

 If marbofloxacin is used with oral cyclosporine (an immunosuppressive medication used for inflammatory bowel disease), the kidney damaging properties of cyclosporine may become worse.

 Medications or supplements containing iron, zinc, magnesium or aluminum will bind enrofloxacin and prevent absorption into the body.
 Such medications should be separated from marbofloxacin by at least 2 hours.
+Similarly, do not use cheese (or any dairy product) as a treat to administer marbofloxacin tablets as the calcium can bind the drug and prevent absorption.

 CONCERNS AND CAUTIONS